thesammiller/flamenco-server-installation-guide/1a_BlenderCloud.md

 chown -R  $UID:$GID /opt/python
 make -j8 install
 ```

-You may get an error message from Python that you are missing a zlib.
-This can be fixed by running the following command:
-`sudo apt-get install zlib1g-dev`

 ## Step 4: Install Pip
 We need to install `pip` in order to add more packages.
 It's important that we use the correct Python interpreter.
 You can use a virtual environment or, if you have a dedicated machine, you can just adjust your path to the Python interpreter we just installed.